fliptanedo/Atom-Set-Up/MySetUp.md

 If you have multiple tex files in a directory, you will need to set the `latex` [root file](https://atom.io/packages/atom-latex#root_file).
 The easiest way to do this is to simply compile the main file.
 You may need to go to **packages** > `atom-latex` > Build LaTeX from active editor.

+For some reason this doesn't always work.
+There's a little icon of a house on the bottom that is also a shortcut for setting a root file.

 ### Clean

 One of the things that I liked about TeXPad is that it automatically cleaned the auxilliary files after a compile.
 In `atom-latex` simply use: `ctrl+L ctrl+C`.